-Our emerging ‘Sounds Of Recovery’ project with Museums Victoria and the Victorian National Parks Association, aims to gather audio data on species of conservation significance in fire impacted East Gippsland.
+Our ‘Sounds Of Recovery’ project with Museums Victoria and NVPA aims to gather audio data on species of conservation significance in fire impacted East Gippsland.

-We will use automated audio recorders (song meter micro and AudioMoths) to gather acoustic data that can then be processed using ‘audio recognisers’ to later tell us what species are recorded via the Arbimon platform , provided free by our friends at Rainforest Connection.
+The automated audio recorders (Song Meter Micro and Audio-Moths) will gather acoustic data that can then be processed using ‘audio recognisers’ to later tell us what species are recorded via the Arbimon platform , provided free by our friends at Rainforest Connection.

-The project includes training on how to use the equipment and analyse the data via a series of workshops.
+The project includes a range of free training opportunities for interested groups and individuals on how to use this equipment and analyse the data via a series of workshops.

 We are keen to see this technology used to increase our collective capacity to gather meaningful presence/absence data on species of conservation significance including yellow bellied gliders, possibly birds/owls, frogs, batts, especially koalas and others.